MAvinash24/PRODIGY_CS_04/README.md

     ```

   - The directory and the log file are created automatically when the script is run, making the process seamless for the user.
+  -  Note: After the first run, the keylogger will append new keystrokes to the existing keylog.txt file, continuing from where it left off, instead of overwriting the file.

 ### Requirements